alexanderbazhenoff/jenkins-pipelines/install-zabbix-agent/README.md

    approval`, find a blocked method (the newest one is usually at the bottom) then click 'Approve'.
 Or refactor this pipeline and move all these methods to
    [jenkins share library](https://www.jenkins.io/doc/book/pipeline/shared-libraries/).
-8. Internet access on Jenkins node(s) to install alexanderbazhenoff.linux.zabbix_agent from github (or put this to your local environment and change an URL in pipeline code).
+8. Internet access on Jenkins node(s) to install alexanderbazhenoff.linux.zabbix_agent from GitHub (or put this to your local environment and change the URL in pipeline code).

 ## Usage:
 1. Create jenkins pipeline with 'Pipeline script from SCM', set-up SCM, Branch Specifier as `*/main` and Script Path as